dariachita/TravelBlogNew/ProjectFormulation.md

 - Uploading images or media within blog posts (which could be considered as future enhancements).
 - Extensive admin controls for moderating content beyond basic CRUD operations.

 These additional features represent future extensions of the platform and would be considered if time and resources allow.
-However, for the initial phase, I will focus on meeting the primary technical requirements and delivering a working, secure, and user-friendly blog system.
+However, for the initial phase, we will focus on meeting the primary technical requirements and delivering a working, secure, and user-friendly blog system.